Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Preliminaries

-\end{proof} Many similar versions of this identity are well known in the literature.\footnote{Results of this type are often formulated in terms of \textit{prox-regularity}.
-We avoid this terminology here, as we don't use it anywhere else and the proof of the stated result is quite simple.
-For more detail see \cite[Theorem~13.37]{rockafellar_variational}.}
+which completes the proof. \end{proof} Many similar versions of this identity are well known in the literature, but are often formulated in terms of \textit{prox-regularity}.
+We included a simple self-contained proof for completeness.
+For more detail, see \cite[Theorem~13.37]{rockafellar_variational}.